Zellias/Discord-Member-Generator/README.md

 ### Project Status

-This project is a recode and update of the original code, and the first creator is unknown.
+This project is an update of the original code, and the first creator is unknown.

 ### Features